UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/supplements/sublime_as_ide.rst

         "tab_size": 4,
         "translate_tabs_to_spaces": true,
         "use_tab_stops": true,
-    }
+        "draw_white_space": "all", // I like so see spaces and tabs -- makes it easier to debug }

 Especially important is the setting ``translate_tabs_to_spaces``, which ensures that any time you hit a tab key, the single ``\t`` character is replaced by four